How to set up a family office in Singapore

 • 13O or 13U scheme application — joint MAS + IRAS approval of the fund vehicle's eligibility.
 Typical timeline 8–12 weeks.
 Application must demonstrate the fund will meet the minimum AUM, local-spend and investment-professional thresholds within 12 months.

 • Custodian bank account — open with one of Singapore's private banks (UBS, DBS, Bank of Singapore, HSBC, Julius Baer, Pictet, etc.).
 KYC + source-of-wealth documentation; typical timeline 4–8 weeks per bank.
+Entry thresholds vary by bank — compare minimums or use the minimum picker.
+Most SFOs above US$100M run 2–4 custodian relationships.

 • Compliance + admin — engage a compliance consultant (typical SGD 50K–150K/year), fund administrator, auditor.
 Many CMSL holders also engage an outsourced MLRO (Money Laundering Reporting Officer).